-- Meeting with Assistant Head, student and his/her family. - Time out of school where appropriate allowing the student to reconsider his/her options - Revised contract agreed to and signed by, the student, his/her family and Assistant Head - student to remain on revised contract until the end of the year. - Ongoing monitoring - Phone call home and/or further appointment arranged as appropriate
+- Meeting with a member of the Sixth Form Team, student and his/her family. - Time out of school where appropriate allowing student to reconsider his/her options - Revised contract agreed to and signed by, the student, his/her family and a member of the Sixth form Team - student to remain on revised contract until the end of the year. - Ongoing monitoring - Phone call home and/or further appointment arranged as appropriate